taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 # leanpub-end-insert
 ~~~~~~~~

 It uses the plain `TodoApp` component.
 The component still expects `todos` and `onToggleTodo` as props.
-But it hasn't these props.
+But it doesn't have these props.
 Let's use the `connect` higher order component to expose these to the `TodoApp` component.
 The `TodoApp` component will become a connected `TodoApp` component.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~